Leadership Development Program for Researchers

 - Regular attendance at the sessions is expected.

-1. Candidate Letter of intent: Submit a letter describing how this course will advance your career, your short and long-term goals, and what you believe you will offer to the other attendees.
+- Candidate Letter of intent: Submit a letter describing how this course will advance your career, your short and long-term goals, and what you believe you will offer to the other attendees. (<2 pages, pdf only)

-3. Endorsement Letter: Submit a letter of endorsement from your immediate supervisor (for post-docs and graduate students) or department chair/division chief (for faculty) attesting to your suitability for the course and support for your attendance.
+- Endorsement Letter: Submit a letter of endorsement from your immediate supervisor (for postdocs and graduate students) or department chair/division chief (for faculty) attesting to your suitability for the course and support for your attendance.
 Endorsers will be asked to address the following questions:

 - What qualities make this an excellent candidate for a course on leadership strategies for the researcher?

-- What skills do you hope this applicant would gain from attending the course?
+- What skills do you hope this applicant will gain from attending the course?

 - Please give any additional information you feel important for the committee to consider when reviewing this applicant for consideration.